This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Who knew there were more beaches in Melbourne other than St Kilda and Brighton?
+Who knew there were so many beautiful beaches in Melbourne other than St Kilda and Brighton?

-It’s amazing what you can discover when you spend a bit of time in the city and you have friends living in town, and you get some consistently good weather, which is asking a lot for Melbourne.
+It’s amazing what you can discover when you spend a bit of time in the city and you decide it’s time to get out and explore some more.
+We were also lucky to have consistently good weather, which is asking a lot for Melbourne.

 1. St Kilda Beach

 If you’re only in Melbourne for a short stay but you crave some beach action, then St Kilda is your best option.
-It’s the closest and easiest beach to get to from the city centre, just 6km away, and it’s Melbourne’s most famous beach.
+It’s the closest and easiest beach to get to from Melbourne CBD, just 6km away, and it’s Melbourne’s most famous beach.

-On a sunny day, St Kilda is the place to be seen and has an interesting mix of people.
-It’s generally a safe beach to swim at, but besides the swimming it’s the most happening of Melbourne Beaches.
+On a sunny day, St Kilda is the place to be seen and has an interesting mix of visitors.
+It’s generally a safe beach to swim at because it has low tide and lifeguards on patrol, but besides the swimming it’s the most happening of Melbourne Beaches.

-Thereare plenty of people sunbathing on St Kilda Beach and grassy area adjacent to it plus windsurfing, sailing, kite surfing, rollerblading, beach volleyball, jet skiing and water skiing.
+There are plenty of people sunbathing on St Kilda Beach and having a picnic on the grassy area adjacent to it plus windsurfing, sailing, kite surfing, rollerblading, beach volleyball, jet skiing and water skiing.